 Carbon steel bars are elongated products made primarily of carbon and iron, featuring varying amounts of carbon content.
 They are distinguished from other steel bars by their increased tensile strength, durability, and malleability.
 It is manufactured through several processes, including hot rolling, cold rolling, and forging, influencing their final characteristics and applications.

-Tracing back to the early civilizations, the steel and metal industry has been a cornerstone of technological progress and infrastructure development.
+Tracing back to the early civilizations, the steel and metal industry has been a foundation of technological progress and infrastructure development.
 Over the years, metallurgy and material science innovations have produced a wide range of metal products, among which they have gained a significant position.
-Due to their unique properties and cost-effectiveness, these bars play a pivotal role in various applications across multiple sectors, including construction, automotive, and manufacturing.
+Due to their unique properties and cost-effectiveness, these bars play a big role in various applications across multiple sectors, including construction, automotive, and manufacturing.

 Types of Carbon Steel Bars